qunash/gpt-3_chrome_extension/README.md

 4. Click "Load unpacked"
 5. Select the cloned repository folder

+## How to use

+Press Alt+S to open the prompter with the selected text as the prompt.

+---

 <img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-2.svg" alt="Buy Me A Coffee" style="width: 200px; height: 75px;" >